spdx/Spdx-Java-Library/README-V3-UPGRADE.md

 - Step #1 is optional; if not provided, a default ModelStore and CopyManager will be automatically created and configured by `SpdxModelFactory.init()`.
 - Once initialized (via Step #2), further calls to `DefaultModelStore.initialize(...)` will be ignored.

+## Deprecated configuration for using online licenses from Jar file removed

+The configuration properties `OnlyUseLocalLicenses`  and `SPDXParser.OnlyUseLocalLicenses` will no longer force the library to use the licenses distributed with the Jar file.
+The supported property `org.spdx.useJARLicenseInfoOnly` should be used.

 ## Classes and Methods moved to SPDX Java Core library

 The SPDX Java Core Library is in a separate repository and jar file.